SafeHome.org may receive compensation from some providers listed on this page. Learn More

 While we’re happy we can self-monitor our security system, we still prefer SimpliSafe’s self-monitoring plan over Cove’s.
 The main reason is you’ll need to open a second app to access camera recordings – Eufy’s app to be precise.
 Plus with SimpliSafe you don’t need to waste money paying for a month of professional monitoring that you won’t use.

 FYI: Both Cove cameras can store footage locally.
-But if you want cloud storage, you’ll need to pay $2.99 per month per camera.
-This will give you 30 days of cloud storage.
+But if you want cloud storage, you’ll need to pay $9.99 per month.
+This will give your Cove cameras 30 days of cloud storage.

 We were able to buy the equivalent Cove equipment we purchased from ADT and SimpliSafe.
 As all the devices came synced, the only labor we had to do was peel an adhesive and stick the items to the surfaces.
 The indoor camera does require a power source, but the outdoor camera is solar-powered, so it can stay charged all day long.